Chambers and Blohm’s mission is to provide quality mental health care to improve the lives of clients and their families.

 Zach Nevland, LAPC, LAC

-Zach is a Licensed Associate Professional Counselor and a Licensed Addiction Counselor.
+Zach is a Licensed Associate Professional Counselor and a Licensed Master Addiction Counselor.
 He is also a NAADAC certified Master Addiction Counselor.
 Zach received his Master’s in Counseling degree from the University of Mary, where he specialized in clinical mental health and addiction counseling.
 Zach has over 10 years of experience in the mental health field.
-He specializes in the treatment of dual diagnoses, completes chemical dependency evaluations, and provides individual therapy for substance abuse disorders.
-He also provides clinical counseling services to clients of all ages who are struggling with various problems, such as anxiety, depression, trauma, stress, and grief issues, utilizing an integrative therapy approach.
+He specializes in the treatment of dual diagnoses, completes chemical dependency and DUI evaluations, and provides individual therapy for substance abuse disorders.
+He also provides clinical and couple’s counseling services to clients of all ages who are struggling with various problems, such as marital discord, anxiety, depression, trauma, stress, and grief issues, utilizing an integrative therapy approach.
 Zach believes counseling should be tailored to each individual to best meet their unique mental health needs and readiness for change.

 Melissa Lipp, Billing Services